As amended 10/13/2021

 Section 1 – Officer Positions

 The officers of the Club shall consist of a President, a Vice President, a Secretary and a Treasurer.
+If nominated and elected as such, the Club may have up to three Vice Presidents with separate responsibilities.
 They shall each serve for one year.
 Officer elections shall be held at the Annual Meeting, and officers shall serve until the announcement of the results of the subsequent election.

 Section 2 – Eligibility for Office